mdn/content/files/en-us/web/javascript/guide/iterators_and_generators/index.md

 // which has the @@iterator method return the it (itself),
 // and consequently, the it object can iterate only _once_.

-// If we change its @@iterator method to a function/generator
+// If we change the @@iterator method of `it` to a function/generator
-// which returns a new iterator/generator object, (it)
+// which returns a new iterator/generator object, `it`
 // can iterate many times

 it[Symbol.iterator] = function* () {